Monterey Personal Injury Lawyers

 Proving Negligence For Your Personal Injury Case

-- Police reports
+- Police reports.

-- Torn or bloody clothing you were wearing at the time of the incident
+- Torn or bloody clothing you were wearing at the time of the incident.

-- Records of all medical treatments associated with your injury
+- Records of all medical treatments associated with your injury.

-- Eyewitness testimonies
+- Eyewitness testimonies.

-- Pictures and videos of the accident scene and your injuries
+- Pictures and videos of the accident scene and your injuries.

 How Long Will It Take To Process My Personal Injury Claim?

-Regarding the duration of the proceedings, personal injury claims can be resolved anywhere between a few weeks to a few years.
-However, the ideal outcome would be to reach a fair settlement without having to proceed to litigation.
+Regarding the duration of the proceedings, personal injury claims can be resolved anywhere between a few weeks and a few years.
+However, the ideal outcome would be to reach a settlement without having to proceed to litigation.
 Whether or not this happens largely depends on the nature of any disputes that arise.

 Here are a few factors that could impact the length of time it takes to resolve your case: